Academic and Computer Integrity Policies

 Patrons are billed at the current replacement value of books and videos/DVDs.
 Out-of-print books are billed at $50.00 and unavailable audio-visual materials are billed at $100.00.
 If materials are found after they have been paid for, the borrower must present the material and the receipt to the library.
 The Business Office will be notified to request reimbursement from the Virginia State Treasurer.
 Payments for lost materials are nonrefundable after 30 days.

-Student Success 1 Stop
+1 Stop Student Services

 - A secured, proctored testing center for general usage.

-- Pearson Vue authorized testing center.
+- Pearson Vue authorized testing center

 - Financial Aid

 - Dual Enrollment services for high school students

 - Academic advisors and counselors who are available to assist with academic advising, disability services, veteran support, transfer assistance, and referrals to community agencies.

 Computers are available to students in the Library in Smyth Hall on a first-come, first-served basis.
 Computers for research purposes are also available in the library.
 Other labs may be available for student use outside class upon request.

 Student Success Programs